YudaWang/SelfDriving/Term2Proj5-MPC/README.md

-# PID Project
+# MPC Project

 ## The goals / requirements of this project are:

-* Implement and optimize a PID controller at C++ environment.
+* Implement and optimize a MPC controller at C++ environment.

 [//]: # (Image References)
 [image1]: ./Compile.PNG